-(The blue line on the map indicates the path to where the best bluebells can be seen on this walk in late April.
+(The blue line on the map indicates the path on Downe Bank where the best bluebells can be seen on this walk in late April.
 Continue on the blue line path to make a longer circular walk taking in Berry’s Hill; add 1.5 miles – now covered on Walk 20)

 The walk (40mins-1hr/2.6 miles)

 Get off the bus by the church of St Mary the Virgin (13th century; look out for the graves of Darwin’s family) and walk east past the George and Dragon pub on Cudham Rd.
 The walk starts with the marked footpath heading south off Cudham Rd just past the cute Christmas Tree Farm.
-This footpath is signposted to Biggin Hill and Luxted, and is by a brick wall – do not take the footpath signposted to Cudham a bit further on, another fine walk but not now!
+This footpath is signposted to Biggin Hill and Luxted, and is by a brick wall – do not take the footpath signposted to Cudham a bit further on (another fine walk but not now!)
 (Point 1).
-Follow the fenced-in path (such a shame, the path beautifully traversed these meadows diagonally until December 2022 but now there are sheep in the fields and walkers are hemmed in on a path around the edges of the fields), with the enclosures of the farm on your right.
-There is a driveway on your left (ignore it).
-Stop and admire the donkeys if you will, then, just after the final enclosure, follow the path to the right, diagonally across a field of grasses to a clump of trees where you’ll see Downe House a few hundred metres in front of you.
+Follow the fenced-in path (such a shame, the path beautifully traversed these meadows diagonally until December 2022 but now there are sheep in the fields and walkers are hemmed in on a path around the edges of the fields), with the enclosures of Christmas Tree farm on your right..

 The path meets the western corner of Darwin’s garden (Point 4) – you can have a quick peek, but you’ll have to pay if you linger – then head across the great man’s ‘sandwalk’ and diagonally left across another field with a great view of a wooded valley.
 This is my favourite part of the walk as you look over unbroken treetops to the western horizon for what seems like miles.
 At dusk, watch out for wild deer at this point.
 Superb sunset vistas also.
 Don’t let the occasional waft of kerosene jet fuel from the airfield detract from the timeless vibe of this part of the walk!
 The path descends slightly into the valley then joins another path (Point 5), this time running north to south.
 So, turn right here (heading north) and just keep on going through the woods.
 Biggin Hill airfield is just beyond the trees on the other side of the valley.
 There is a quiet golf course on the floor of the valley (West Kent Golf Club).
 After a few minutes you will cross a lane (Point 6) and continue on the footpath heading north.
 The path suddenly turns left (west) just as it reaches a field beyond the fence and descends sharply for a few metres before bending back right and continuing for a couple of hundred metres through more mature woods to the first of the wildlife-rich hillside fields.